vuoro/rahti/README.md

 // Components can have state, using the State component.
 // When a component's state changes, it re-runs.
-// If it returns a different value than the last time it ran,
+// If it returns a different value than the last time it ran
 // it'll tell its parent to re-run too. const StatefulApp = function () {
   const [timestamp, setTimestamp, getTimestamp] = <State initialValue={performance.now()}/>;